What Is Documentary Wedding Photography?

 Most couples don’t like having their pictures taken and are drawn to the idea of documentary wedding photography, but what exactly is ‘documentary wedding photography?’

 I have put this page together to help assist you in finding the right photography style for your wedding.
-I have included some information and insights on how I photograph weddings and why I believe documentary wedding photography is the most valuable of all the wedding photography styles…
+I have included useful information on how I photograph weddings and why I believe documentary wedding photography is the most valuable of all the wedding photography styles…

 Documentary, reportage, and photojournalism are just some of the names that photographers, wedding magazines and blog writers often use to describe the look and feel of natural, unposed and factual images.